Lot in Islam: Homosexuality

-All major schools of Islamic jurisprudence state that homosexual sex is a sin, based in part on the story of Lot.
-Because the Quran states that Lot berated his people for sexually pursuing men, in addition to attempting to assault strangers, the incident is traditionally seen as demonstrating Islam's disapproval of both rape and homosexuality.
+Many schools of Islamic jurisprudence state that homosexual sex is a sin, based in part on the story of Lot.
+Because the Qur'an states that Lot berated his people for sexually pursuing men, in addition to attempting to assault strangers, the incident is traditionally seen as demonstrating Islam's disapproval of both rape and homosexuality.
 Lot's struggle with the people of the twin cities is seen as either concerning homosexuality in general or specifically homosexual anal sex.
 These interpretations have sometimes widened to condemn homosexuality beyond the physical act, including psychological and social dispositions.